aecon/athenaeconomides.com/index.md

 ## Selected Projects

-My research interests lie on the interface of Computational Science and Bio-Engineering.
+My research interests lie at the interface of Computational Science and Bio-Engineering.
 I enjoy developing computational tools and algorithms to solve problems in Computational Biology.
 Current and past applications include: Image Processing for 3D biological datasets, Modeling and Simulation of biological flows, and Uncertainty Quantification for the inference and calibration of model parameters.